-Conclusion Micro-project rejected Micro-project approved (environmental assessment completed)
+Concl lusion Micro-project / Sub-project rejected Micro-project/Sub-project approved (environmental assessment completed)

 Annex 3.
 ENVIRONMENTAL AND SOCIAL MANAGEMENT CHECKLIST FOR SMALL CONSTRUCTION AND REHABILITATION ACTIVITIES

 General Guidelines for use of ESMF checklist:

 For low-risk topologies, such as school and hospital rehabilitation activities, the ECA safeguards team developed an alternative to the current ESMF format to provide an opportunity for a more streamlined approach to preparing ESMFs for minor rehabilitation or small-scale works in building construction, in the health, education and public services sectors.
 The checklist-type format has been developed to provide "example good practices" and designed to be user friendly and compatible with safeguard requirements.